jeog/TOSDataBridge/README.md

     The detached signature for each binary; sha256 checksums for binaries, signatures, and the jeog.dev public key; **(master branch may, or may not, contain all, or any)**

+    *NOTE: as of v0.4 the old jeog.dev.key expired and was renamed jeog.dev.key.old where appropriate; the new key has been uploaded and won't expire.*

 - **/res**

     Miscellaneous resources